February 3rd, 2012

 1. Patterns available online or on Ravelry

-There are a lot of patterns available online and there are 70,897 patterns as of this blog post that are available as Ravelry downloads.
+There are a lot of patterns available online and there are 70,897 patterns as of this original blog post that are available as Ravelry downloads.
+In November of 2015, that number has grown to 227,109.
 If a pattern is available as a Ravelry download, you’ll see one of these options (depending upon whether it is free or a pattern to purchase).

 If you set your location in your profile, you will see a currency conversion in the price area so that you’ll know approximately what the pattern will cost you based on Paypal’s current conversion rates.